 6714 Alpha Road, Princeton, MN 55371

-Tasty Details: This is a zero waste farm so you will need to pack in/pack out all of your pizza-eating needs. (ie: plates, silverware, napkins, games/cards, bug spray, table cloth, trash bags.)
-However, you can purchase a “Pizza Farm Kit” if you forget these things.
+Tasty details: About an hour from the Twin Cities, Alpha and Omega is a zero waste farm so you will need to pack in/pack out all of your pizza-eating needs. (ie: plates, silverware, napkins, games/cards, bug spray, table cloth, trash bags.)
+However, it may be possible to purchase a “Pizza Farm Kit” if you forget these things.
 Snacks and other outside food are allowed as long as you are purchasing pizza.
-Thursday nights May through September.
-Pizza prices: $20-$22.
+Pizza nights are Thursdays, May through September and each Saturday in October for their fall festival.
+Reserve a crust for $10 and then order your toppings from the menu at the event.
+My stomach starts to growl just thinking about the pizza we gobbled down there this autumn.
+Full pizza prices are about $20-$23.

 More family fun: This is a family-friendly working farm.
-Kids will enjoy the farm animals and adults may get to enjoy some live music and the
+Kids will enjoy the farm animals and adults may get to enjoy some live music.

 Wisconsin Pizza Farms